Frequently asked questions

 There are four requirements.

-You need a one-page letter of support from someone who can vouch for your capacity to deliver the work.
-If you’re being nominated, this can come from the person nominating you, or someone else.
+- You need a one-page letter of support from someone who can vouch for your capacity to deliver the work.
+If you’re being nominated, this letter is optional and can come from the person nominating you, or someone else.

-You need to provide a writing sample.
-For fiction/non-fiction prose, 10,000 words of a book-length work-in-progress (with 10% leeway either way, ie. a minimum of 9,000 and maximum of 11,000 words); for poetry, 10–15 completed pages with a view to producing a book length work of poetry, not a chapbook (ie. under 50 pages); for a graphic novel, 15–30 pages of a work-in-progress.
+- You need to provide a writing sample.
+For fiction/non-fiction prose, 10,000 words of a book-length work-in-progress (with 10% leeway either way, i.e. a minimum of 9,000 and maximum of 11,000 words); for poetry, 10–15 completed pages with a view to producing a book length work of poetry (i.e. over 50 pages), not a chapbook; for a graphic novel, 15–30 pages of a work-in-progress.
+For hybrid works, or those not covered here (e.g. a verse novel, or a work that mixes prose and poetry) please contact us to discuss the preferred sample length.

 Full details are on the application page, here.